zstarczali/alang/README.md

-# Alang – A Tiny Lisp-Like Language with LLVM Backend
+# Alang(One Lang or 1Lang) – A Tiny Lisp-Like Language with LLVM Backend

 This project is a toy Lisp-like interpreter and compiler written in **C#** using: